USS Olympia (C-6): Battle of Manila Bay

 On the morning of May 1, Commodore Dewey—with his flag aboard Olympia—steamed his ships into Manila Bay to confront the Spanish flotilla commanded by Rear Admiral Patricio Montojo y Pasarón.
 The Spanish ships were anchored close to shore, under the protection of coastal artillery, but both the ships and shore batteries were outdated.
 At approximately 5:40 a.m., Dewey instructed Olympia's captain, "You may fire when you are ready, Gridley".
 Gridley ordered the forward eight-inch gun turret, commanded by Lt.
 Stokely Morgan, to open fire, and the starboard eight-inch gun fired the first shell of the battle at the Spanish flagship Reina Christina, prompting the other American warships to begin firing.

 The Spanish ship and shore gunners were significantly less accurate than the Americans, and the battle quickly became one-sided.
 After initial success, Dewey briefly broke off the engagement at around 7:30 a.m. when his flagship was reported to be low on five-inch ammunition, giving the order to serve a second breakfast to all his ships' crews.
 This turned out to be an erroneous report — the five-inch magazines were still mostly full.
 He ordered the battle resumed shortly after 11:15 that morning.
 By early afternoon, Dewey had completed the destruction of Montojo's squadron and the shore batteries, while his own ships were largely undamaged.
 Dewey anchored his ships off Manila and accepted the surrender of the city.

 Word of Dewey's victory quickly reached the US; both he and Olympia became famous as the first victors of the war.
 An expeditionary force was assembled and sent to complete the conquest of the Philippines.
-The Olympia remained in the area and supported the Army by shelling Spanish forces on land.
+Olympia remained in the area and supported the Army by shelling Spanish forces on land.
 She returned to the Chinese coast on May 20, 1899.
 She remained there until the following month, when she departed for the United States, via the Suez Canal and the Mediterranean Sea.
 Along the way back to the United States, the ship sought to project the United States' new global standing as a world power after the victory.
 Frances Benjamin Johnston was enlisted to take images of George Dewey and men in the United States Navy upon the ship.
 She boarded the ship on August 5, 1899.
 The photos presented the daily life of American men on the ship and were meant to magnify American imperialism in a positive light.
-The ship arrived in Boston 10 October 10.
+The ship arrived in Boston October 10.
 Following Olympia's return to the United States, her officers and crew were feted, and she was herself repainted and adorned with a gilded bow ornament.
-On November 9, the Olympia was decommissioned and placed in reserve.
+On November 9, Olympia was decommissioned and placed in reserve.